-The Center provides a cohesive place of belonging for approximately 230 Honors students, and is a place that they visit often for a variety of reasons including class, study space, and laundry.
+The Center provides a cohesive place of belonging for approximately 230 Honors students, and is a place that they visit often for a variety of reasons including class, study space and laundry.

-Advisor and Co-curricular Coordinator Maria Lehr and Administrative Assistant Glenda Manos each have offices located in the center.
+Adviser and Co-curricular Coordinator Maria Lehr and Administrative Assistant Glenda Manos each have offices located in the center.
 Students are always more than welcome to stop by their offices to visit or ask questions.

 The front door opens into a living room area where an arrangement of couches and tables provide an atmosphere conducive to studying or socializing.
 At almost any hour of the day one or two students can be found occupying a chair or table, dutifully reading for class, or searching the web using the high speed wireless Internet that is available in the house.
 There is also a television and a DVD player for viewing films.

 The Shirley Thomas Library was added in 2008.
 Shirley Thomas founded the Honors Program in 1988, and this collection of books reflects her commitment to learning.
 Students are encouraged to borrow the books and donate their own to the library.